space activities: math and literacy spaced-themed centers for kindergarten. Have fun with these activities while learning about stars and planets.

 Constellation Chalk Art

-We put out constellation cards, black construction paper and chalk, and let students explore and draw.
+I put out constellation cards, black construction paper and chalk, and let students explore and draw.
 They tried recreating each of the constellations, and discussed what they noticed about the different constellations.

 I also had a small bowl of water available to them so they could try dry or wet chalk and see the difference.